 ✔️ DO Use fresh ingredients for the best flavor.

-❌ DO NOT Overcrowd the skillet; cook the quesadillas one or two at a time for even browning.
+❌ DO NOT Overcrowd the skillet; cook the quesadillas one at a time for even browning.

 Recipe FAQs